The Five Step Balance Process

 The neural networks that are established under these circumstances are strengthened over time.
 While they fill a useful survival role at the time, they can become “hard-wired” and create an impediment to learning, to adapting easily to life’s challenges, and to reaching our goals.

-The Five Step Balance Process, inspired by the work of Paul and Gail Dennison*, engages the cognitive, thinking centers of the brain along with the underlying sub-cortical regions to create a whole-brain experience.
-This process allows you to quickly reset your brain/body system and re-establish optimum functioning of the neural networks.
+The Five Step Balance Process, inspired by the work of Paul and Gail Dennison*, engages the cognitive, thinking centers of the brain, the underlying sensing/feeling brain regions, and the somatic “felt-senses” of the viscera to create a whole brain/body experience.
+This process allows you to quickly reset your mind and body systems and re-establish optimum functioning of deep neurobiological networks.

 The Five Steps

-• We begin with four simple Brain Gym® movements that awaken your neural system.
-PACE puts you in a Positive, Active, Clear, and Energetic state ready to learn a new way of thinking and feeling, and it prepares your neural system for the change you desire.
+We begin with four simple Brain Gym® movements that awaken your neural system.
+PACE puts you in a Positive, Active, Clear, and Energetic state ready to experience new patterns of thinking and feeling, and it prepares your neural system for the change you desire.

-• We then spend some time identifying your intention for the session and we set a goal.
-By establishing your intent you bring attention to the neural networks that we want to rewire.
+We then spend some time identifying your intention for the session and we set a goal.
+By establishing your intent you bring sensing, feeling awareness to the neural networks that we want to rewire — an important step in creating body-based change in the neural system

-• What are your automatic responses to the issue (thoughts, emotional, or physical responses)?
+• What are your automatic responses to the issue (your thoughts, and somatically with your emotions and visceral, body responses)?

-• Once you have identified your intention and established a baseline, we choose the modality and therapeutic movements that will be most useful to re-set the brain/body system.
-As you do these techniques, the neural networks will undergo significant rewiring to establish new patterns of behaviors and emotions specifically related to your intention or goal.
+Once you have identified your intention and established a baseline, we choose the modality and which somatic movements will be most useful to re-align your brain/body system.
+As you do these body-based techniques, your neural networks will undergo significant rewiring to establish new thought patterns, behaviors, body-awareness, and emotions specifically related to your intention or goal.

-How are you now thinking and feeling about your intention or issue?
+• What are you now thinking and feeling about your intention or issue?• What physical, body sensations are you noticing?

 • Are you physically more relaxed, is your mind quiet and clear?